Everything about Aryna Sabalenka

 Height: 1.82m

 Aryna Sabalenka is a Belarusian professional tennis player, born May 5, 1998 in Minsk, Belarus.
-She is currently 26 years old and is known for her powerful style of play, especially her strong forehand and impressive serve.
+She is known for her powerful style of play, especially her strong forehand and impressive serve.
 Sabalenka comes from an athletic family; her father, Sergey Sabalenka, was also an athlete and introduced her to the sport at a young age.

 Sabalenka began her professional career on the WTA tour in 2015 and made her breakthrough in 2018 when she won her first WTA title in New Haven.
 Since then, she has won multiple WTA titles in both singles and doubles, including some prestigious tournaments such as the Madrid Open and the Wuhan Open.
 In 2023, she reached the No. 1 position in the WTA rankings after winning the Australian Open, her first Grand Slam singles title.